irontec/ivozprovider/doc/sphinx/administration_portal/client/residential/calls/call_csv_schedulers.rst

         Callee number in E.164 format (with '+')

     price
-        Calculated price for the given call
+        Calculated price for the given call (empty if *Display billing details to client* is disabled)

     direction
         Possible values: inbound, outbound.